Updated on: 3/8/2019

 10% of all traffic collisions occur because of roadway debris — but they don't have to.
 Collisions caused by debris (and distraction created by the debris) aren't accidents.
 Negligence plays a role, but it doesn't have to.

-If you have been injured in a motor vehicle collision, contact Davis Law Group today.
+If you have been injured in a motor vehicle accident, contact the award-winning legal team at Davis Law Group today.